 - Emotions often play into our food choices.
 Keep track of snacking or eating you think is tied to stress or emotional eating and work on finding alternative ways to cope with stress besides eating.

 - Fad diets and losing weight too rapidly aren’t sustainable weight loss solutions.
 Not only can they harm your health in the long run, they don’t promote the lifestyle changes that lead to lasting weight loss.

 How Can a Dietitian Teach Me About Portion Control?

-As my colleague pointed out [LINK TO GOOD NUTRITION ARTICLE], “a dietitian is a certified health expert who helps treat or manage conditions through specialized nutrition plans.”
+As my colleague pointed out, “a dietitian is a certified health expert who helps treat or manage conditions through specialized nutrition plans.”